Dreamy16101976/crf_rust/README.md

 ```

 <br>
+When the program starts (and every 10,000 frames), calibration is performed to determine the limit when an event is detected.<br>

-Frames from the camera is read in a loop and it is determined whether for the pixel with the largest color distance, the level of any color channel exceeds the specified limit..<br>
+Frames from the camera is read in a loop and it is determined whether for the pixel with the largest color distance, the level of any color channel exceeds the specified limit.<br>
 if so, the event is logged and the frame is saved in PNG-file <i>YYYYMMDDHHMMSSmmm.png</i>.<br>

 ```